What is Unified Communications As A Service?

 - Centralized management – One of the more significant challenges in managing any kind of premise-based application is scaling the administrative functions, which can include setting up new users, applying patches or updating features.
-These tasks may need to be repeated many times, depending on the architecture of the on-premises solution.
-With a hosted UC solution, the administrative tasks are centralized so the administrator can perform tasks once and have the confidence that the changes will take place company-wide.
+Depending on the architecture of the on-premises solution, these tasks need to be repeated many times.
+Administrative tasks are centralized so more can get done and still be confident that the changes will take place company-wide.

 While more large companies are moving to UCaaS, they still lag behind small- to mid-sized organizations.
 The reason for their hesitancy is control—larger organizations cite the need for more control over their UC.
 Another concern is support for global markets, such as China or India, where many large enterprises do business.
 And finally, some large companies don’t believe cloud providers meet regulatory or security requirements.